foss-scribe/alashiya/docs/people/acantha.md

 >
 > Acantha, Keeper of the Still Flame

-Acantha, known as variously as The Wandering Sage, Keeper of the Still Flame, and Founder of the Sixfold Path, was a monk and philosopher who exerted profound impact on Alashiyan society and religion during his life and beyond.
+Acantha, known variously as The Wandering Sage, Keeper of the Still Flame, and Founder of the Sixfold Path, was a monk and philosopher who exerted profound impact on Alashiyan society and religion during his life and beyond.
 A divisive and controversial figure, his teachings challenged the notion of the gods' divinity and the role of the temple priests and oracles as their intermediaries.

 ## Biography